What We Do

 - Take videos of local events to document our history

 - Interview local residents and write family histories

-- Offer school programs and work with UBCO student researchers
+- Work with UBCO student researchers

 - Collaborate with CentrePiece, an Okanagan Centre community event